 Golf has quickly become one of the most popular sports to bet on at online sportsbooks in Pennsylvania.
-The PGA Tour’s early return in 2020 drove golf betting to the point where it was comparable to the lofty numbers sportsbooks normally see for the NFL.
-Newcomers to golf betting found themselves betting on one of the most fun, diverse and interesting betting markets in all of sports and have stuck with it.
+Newcomers to golf betting found themselves wagering on one of the most fun, diverse, and interesting betting markets in all of sports and have stuck with it.

-Check our guide below to learn how to bet on golf online in Pennsylvania plus access the latest odds on top golfers to win the next PGA Tour event direct from PA online sportsbooks.
+Check our guide below to learn how to bet on golf online in Pennsylvania, plus access the latest odds on top golfers to win the next PGA Tour event direct from Pennsylvania online sportsbooks.

 Want to bet on the Arnold Palmer Invitational?
 The Honda Classic?
 The Sony Open?
-OR do you prefer holding all your golf bets in reserve for the Majors like the Masters or PGA Championship?
-Whatever your preference, you can see live odds on the top players direct from PA online sportsbooks below for upcoming PGA tournaments.
-Click on any PGA odds to go directly to the online sportsbook, sign up for an account and start making your bets.
-Use the drop-down menu to see other odds boards for the tournament.
+Or do you prefer holding all your golf bets in reserve for the Majors like the Masters or PGA Championship?
+Whatever the case, live odds on the top players are listed directly from Pennsylvania online sportsbooks below for upcoming PGA tournaments.
+Click on any PGA odds to go directly to the online sportsbook, sign up for an account and start making bets.
+Use the drop-down menu for other odds boards within this current event.

-The main appeal of golf betting over everything else you can bet on is the fact that there’s so many ways to bet on it.
+The main appeal of golf betting over everything else you can bet on is the fact that there are so many ways to bet on it.
 Golf presents one of the most fun, diverse and interesting betting markets in all of sports.

 There are no “true” favorites to win a PGA Tour event, which means there are fairly long odds on almost every golfer going into just about any tournament.
 Even golfers who may have just won on the tour, or those who top the world rankings, can give you +1000 odds or better.